CopterExpress/clover/docs/en/gpio.md

 # Working with GPIO

-GPIO (General-Purpose Input/Output) – is a type of Raspberry Pi's pins, with programmatically adjustable and measurable voltage.
-On some of the pins there also is hardware implemented <abbr title="Pulse-width modulation">PWM</abbr>.
+A GPIO (General-Purpose Input/Output) pin is a programmable digital signal pin on a circuit board or a microcontroller that may act as an input or an output.
+Raspberry Pi has a set of easily accessible GPIO pins, some of which have hardware <abbr title="Pulse-width modulation">PWM</abbr>.

 > **Info** Use the [pinout](https://pinout.xyz) for figuring out, which Raspberry Pi's pins support GPIO and PWM.

-[The RPi image](microsd_images.md) includes [`pigpio`](http://abyz.me.uk/rpi/pigpio/) library for work with GPIO.
+The [`pigpio`](http://abyz.me.uk/rpi/pigpio) library for interfacing with the GPIO pins is already preinstalled on [the RPi image](microsd_images.md).
 To interact with this library, run the appropriate daemon:

 ```bash
 sudo systemctl start pigpiod.service
 ```

-For enabling automatic launch of the daemon, use command:
+To enable automatic launch of the daemon, run:

 ```bash
 sudo systemctl enable pigpiod.service